Google cloud unit close to winning PayPal business: CNBC

 Amazon's AWS cornered 31 percent of the market, while Microsoft's Azure had 9 percent and IBM 7 percent.

-Google, PayPal, Amazon and Microsoft did not respond immediately to a request for comment.
+Google, PayPal, Amazon did not respond immediately to a request for comment.
+Microsoft declined to comment on the report.